Anti-Inflammatory Diet Plan →

 Jump to Recipe

-This Savory slow cooker oatmeal with crispy bacon will make you jump out of bed!
-A savory spin to your regular sweet oatmeal and total crowd pleaser dish, which is perfect for busy mornings!
-A Slow cooker oatmeal made with the addition butternut squash, garlic, herbs, parmesan cheese, and topped with crispy bacon and avocado.
-An easy to make well-rounded healthy meal for any time of day.
-Dairy free options too.
+This Crock Pot Oatmeal with crispy bacon will make you jump out of bed!
+A savory spin on traditional oatmeal that’s a total crowd pleaser and is perfect for busy mornings!
+Made with gluten-free rolled oats, butternut squash, garlic, herbs, parmesan cheese, and topped with crispy bacon and avocado, it’s a well-rounded healthy meal for any time of day.

 1. You can pack in more veggies, savory sweet starches.
 Like sweet potatoes or squash give it a little sweetness without any added sugar, not to mention it adds more texture.

-2. Adding Aged Cheese or Nutritional Yeast (for dairy free peeps) makes these slow cooker oats taste like grits.
-And oh HOW I love “grits.”
-Cauliflower grits anyone?
+2. Adding Aged Cheese or Nutritional Yeast makes these slow cooker oats taste like grits.

-4. AVOCADO creaminess.
-Watch out Avocado toast, avocado oatmeal just one upped you.
-Or so I like to think.
+3. Avocado creaminess.
+Watch out avocado toast, avocado oatmeal just one upped you.

-5. Last but not least –> Bacon.
+4. Bacon.
 Okay here’s my secret to these savory oats.
-The KEY “LIFE CHANGING” ingredient.
-You ready?
 Bake the bacon with onion either first or half way through cooking the slow cooker oatmeal.
 It’s easy and baking the bacon makes it more flavorful and crispy.
-Once the bacon is done baking, keep the bacon grease from the pan and pour it into the slow cooker oatmeal.
-Bonus –> You’re kitchen will smell like a campfire big breakfast.
-It’s AMAZING and so cozy.

-If you’re not into the crispy bacon, that’s totally fine, adding an egg or even tempeh bacon on top is delicious and nutritious.
-Mmm k?
+5. If you’re not into the crispy bacon, that’s totally fine, adding an egg or vegan mushroom bacon on top is delicious and nutritious.

 Print